ssherwood/spring-boot-jpa/README.md

 }
 ```

-That looks better!
+That looks much better!

 # Step 7:  Add a Patient via POST

 We have a functional GET but now we need a way to add a Patient.
-Using
-REST semantics this should be expressed with a POST.
-To support this,
+Using REST semantics this should
-add the following code to the PatientController:
+be expressed with a POST.
+To support this, add the following code to the PatientController:

 ```java
     @PostMapping("/patients")